boochtek/ruby_preserves/README.md

 Preserves
 =========

-Preserves is a minimalist ORM (object-relational mapper) for Ruby, using the Repository and Data Mapper patterns.
+Preserves is a minimalist ORM (object-relational mapper) for Ruby, using the Data Mapper pattern instead of the Active Record pattern.
+It's built atop Jeremy Evans' excellent [Sequel] library.

-We're trying to answer these questions:
+We're trying to answer this question:

 * How simple can we make an ORM that is still useful?
-* Developers have to know SQL anyway, so why try to hide the SQL from them?
-    * Is the complexity of a typical ORM really better than the complexity of SQL?
-* ORMs are a leaky abstraction.
-What if we made it so leaky that it doesn't matter?

 This ORM is based on a few strong opinions: